9: …And the World Will Go On Without You

 “Oh no you don’t.
 Feelers off the phone, you creep.”

-Lizzy ruined her flomp to reach out and snatch her phone up.
+Lizzy interrupted her flomp to reach out and snatch her phone up.
 But before she did, the roachbot had jerked back.
-It pulled an antennae down, and nodded, the antennae rising back like a wink or salute.
+It pulled an antennae down, and nodded at her, that antennae rising back like a wink or salute.

 So it… understood voice commands?
 Eh, sure.
 It was 3071.